sethmichel/PostGres_WAL_Reader_And_Replicator/README.md

 **sqlite**
-- this is basically just a file on disk, so we use the sqlite3 module and create it in the code if it's missing
+- this is basically just a file on disk, it's an sqlite database we store the lsn's we've successfully processed to

 **Main.py**